ry4nsigs/HCP-Factor-Analysis/README.md

 # HCP-Factor-Analysis
-An exploratory factor analysis I did using the public domain Human Connectome Project 1200 Subjects Data Release
+An exploratory factor analysis I did using the public domain Human Connectome Project 1200 Subjects Data Release.
+I used principal component analysis and factor analysis to explore a theorized connection between stable and flexible cognitive control abilities.
+In addition to the R script I used to perform this analysis, I've included in this folder documents displaying the R output and summarizing my analysis.